jcjohnson/simple-amt/README.md

 The HIT can sometimes take several seconds to appear.
 You can double check that the HIT is up and available by going to the [requester sandbox](https://requestersandbox.mturk.com/) page and clicking *manage -> manage hits individually*.

 Also note that you may not satisfy the qualifications of your own HIT.
-In this case you can edit the file `hit_properties/image_sentence.json` and erase the lines corresponding to `hits_approved` and `percept_approved`.
+In this case you can edit the file `hit_properties/image_sentence.json` and erase the lines corresponding to `HitsApproved` and `PercentApproved`.
 Remember to bring down the HITs you've launched (see below), and then re-launch the HIT (see above).

 ### Check HIT progress
 You can check the status of your in-progress HITs by running the following command: